Miqueas/Self/Docs.md

 me.age = 21
 ```

-## "Immutability"
+## Object _immutability_

 Self objects (class instances) are, in a sense, inmutable.
 As you saw above, you can only write existing properties in an object.
-For methods is a bit different: you can overwrite methods from an object.
+For methods is a bit different: you can't overwrite methods from an object.
 By example (following the above person example):

 ```lua
 -- ...